FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Description=This appears in the form for creating a new team (http://lichess.org/team/new).
 You can write a description for your team in this field.

-No=Appears in the settings for multiple options (http://lichess.org/account/preferences).
+No=Appears in the preferences page for multiple options (http://lichess.org/account/preferences).

-Yes=Appears in the settings for multiple options (http://lichess.org/account/preferences).
+Yes=Appears in the preferences page for multiple options (http://lichess.org/account/preferences).

 Help:=Appears next to chess CAPTCHAs when signing up, posting on the forum and other actions with a link to the game it is referenced from.